Learnware-LAMDA/Learnware/docs/start/quick.rst

 If you choose to porvide your own statistical specification file ``stat.json``, the Learnware Market can perform a more accurate leanware selection from the learnwares returned by the previous step.
-This second-stage search is carried out based on statistical information and returns one or more learnwares that are most likely to be helpful for your task.
+This second-stage search is based on statistical information and returns one or more learnwares that are most likely to be helpful for your task.

 For example, the following code is designed to work with Reduced Set Kernel Embedding as a statistical specification: